Updated: October 2022

 Moooneerams Solicitors won the Personal Injury Team of the Year accolade at the Wales Legal Awards in 2022.
 Our Personal Injury team has over 100 years of combined experience handling personal injury claims.

-We handle most accident claims, including Post Traumatic Stress Disorder claims, on a No Win No Fee basis so that you have nothing to pay if your claim is unsuccessful.
+Mooneerams handle most Post Traumatic Stress Disorder claims on a ‘No Win No Fee’ basis.
+This means you usually have nothing to pay if your claim is unsuccessful.

 Call Mooneerams on 029 2048 3615 for a free initial consultation with one of our team of personal injury experts.